-Before disconnecting, we will contact the customer and notify them of the possibility of disconnections in writing at least twice and by telephone at least twice.
+Before disconnecting, we will contact the customer and notify them of the possibility of disconnections in written letters sent by post at least twice and by telephone at least twice.
 These notifications will provide options for the customer to avoid disconnection including, payment plans, meter recoups among others.

 If we can secure an appointment, we will visit the premises in order to find any technical or other problem which may have resulted in the arrears.

-We will make these attempts over a period of time, and each occasion on which we attempt to contact the customer will be separated by at least three days.
+We will make these attempts in a timely manner, and each occasion on which we attempt to contact the customer will be separated by at least three days.